Complete Guide of Things To Do In Beihai

 It’s not local Chinese food, but everyone wants some familiar comforts every now and again and La Dolce Vita is a great place to go for just that.

-LOCATION – La Dolce Vita in Beihai is located on the 4th floor of Beihai’s Ning Chung Cheng 宁春城 Shopping Mall on the rather large Beijing Road 北京路
+LOCATION – La Dolce Vita in Beihai is located on the 4th floor of Beihai’s Ning Chun Cheng 宁春城 Shopping Mall on the rather large Beijing Road 北京路

 The mall also includes one of Beihai’s only Starbucks and a number of other International brands.